Discovery of Millisecond Pulsars toward the Galactic Bulge in an Image-based Survey with MeerKAT: Discussion and Conclusions

 Another reason could be that some/all of the sources in which pulsations were not discovered are sources of confusion.
 In a circularly polarized search, the primary sources of confusion are stars \citep{pritchard_21}, which can show polarization fractions varying from few tens to 100\%.
 Initial filtering for radio stars by \citet{frail_24} relied on classified stars (using \textit{Simbad}) and hence there is a possibility that fainter (and more distant) stars could be missed, which can manifest as confusion.
 Hence, we exploited the deeper Galactic plane observations, using the Dark Energy Camera Plane Survey \citep[DECam/DECaPS;][]{decaps} at optical wavelengths and the V\'{i}a L\'{a}ctea Survey \citep[VVV;][]{vvv} at near infrared (NIR) wavelengths (but more broadly, all publicly available data at these facilities).
 In the case of J1851$-$3456, we find a clear counterpart at the position of the radio source, indicating that it might be a possible star.
-For J1753$-$2930, we find a faint cataloged source (r$\sim$21.8\,AB; close to noise floor) in the DECaPS data release 2, 0.28\arcsec\ offset, but within the 1-$\sigma$ uncertainty of the radio position.
+For J1753$-$2930, we find a faint cataloged source with an optical $r$-band apparent magnitude of $r_{\rm AB} \approx 21.8$ mag (close to the noise floor in the AB magnitude system) in the DECaPS data release 2, 0.28\arcsec\ offset, but within the 1-$\sigma$ uncertainty of the radio position.
 Given the faintness, deeper optical observations will be required to confirm this association.
 For the rest of the six sources in which pulsations were not detected, we do not find strong evidence for a counterpart within the 1-$\sigma$ region of the radio position.

-In summary, this work provides a compelling empirical evidence that circular polarization-based searches in the image plane, when combined with time-domain searches using wideband receivers, offer an effective alternative approach for discovering MSPs.
-With the advent of next-generation facilities such as the SKA \citep{keane_11}, DSA-2000 \citep{hallinan_19}, and the FAST Core Array \citep{jiang_24}, and the integration of deep, high-resolution imaging with optimized frequency strategies will be crucial for uncovering the true millisecond pulsar population of the Galactic bulge, as well as expanding the known pulsar population more broadly.
+In summary, this work provides compelling empirical evidence that circular polarization-based searches in the image plane, when combined with time-domain searches using wideband receivers, offer an effective alternative approach for discovering MSPs.
+With the advent of next-generation facilities such as the SKA \citep{keane_11}, DSA-2000 \citep{hallinan_19}, and the FAST Core Array \citep{jiang_24}, and the integration of deep, high-resolution imaging with optimized frequency strategies will be crucial for uncovering the true MSP population of the Galactic bulge, as well as expanding the known pulsar population more broadly.

 \facilities{MeerKAT, Parkes}